 The Corporation's policy is to perform independent appraisals of the property every three years.
+The most recent appraisal was performed as of June 30, 2022.
 The appraisals include a complete property and market inspection and analysis by designated Members of the Appraisal Institute (MAI).
 Calculations used in the independent appraisals are generally based on a discounted cash flow analysis.